 The level of service analysis and responses to the wastewater section of this application demonstrate there is sufficient capacity to service the Project for wastewater.
 Additionally, a hydraulic evaluation has been conducted to confirm there is sufficient capacity to serve the Project.
-The report from this evaluation has been provided as Exhibit B.
+The report from this evaluation will be provided upon receipt from the engineering firm as Exhibit B.